How to Start an LLC in Texas (Step-by-Step Guide)

 Any Texas resident can be a registered agent.
 This means that you can appoint yourself, an employee, or a trusted associate to be your agent.
 Companies can also be registered agents, but your own business cannot serve as its own registered agent.
 The registered address must be a physical address, so PO Boxes are not allowed.

-If you do use a service, we recommend ZenBusiness ($49 for the first year) or Northwest Registered Agent (around $125 per year).
+If you do use a service, we recommend Northwest Registered Agent (first year is free plus state fees, then $39/year plus state fees) or ZenBusiness ($49 for the first year).
 Using a professional service ensures that everything is handled accurately, and also means that you won’t miss anything important when you’re away on vacation.

 4